kinetic-context

 # Build the image

-docker build -t christopherkapic/kinetic-context:latest .
+docker build -t docker.io/christopherkapic/kinetic-context:latest .

 # Or use docker compose